D3athByMonkey/psperf/README.md

 # psperf
-A simple collection of Powershell related scripts to help identify potential performance impacting events on a Windows machine.
+A simple collection of Powershell related scripts to help identify potential performance impacting events on a Windows core system.

 ``Not all scripts have been vetted, only the ones verifed will be uploaded.
 Contact for additional information.``